Milliman-PRM/Milliman-Access-Portal/Notes/Roles and Actions - Users.md

 #### File Drop User
 - View File Drop Page
+- List File Drops for the selected Client
-- View SFTP connection settings for an authorized File Drop
+- View SFTP connection settings of the current user for an authorized File Drop
-- Generate new password for an authorized File Drop
+- Generate a new password for the current user for an authorized File Drop
-- Select email notifications for an authorized File Drop
+- Select email notifications for the current user for an authorized File Drop

 #### File Drop Admin (in addition to activities of the File Drop User)
 - View and manage user permissions to File Drops for authorized Clients